EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 - Keep mailto=root and set an alias for root?
 - Better logic for running freshclam for the first time, or clamd service might bail out.
 Make a service?
 Or install cron packages.
 - Some options are not updated (ie admin_pass, admin_email).
-- Abstract the list of servers, currently `owncloud-owncloud-servers` is used.
 - Full playbook example, including haproxy, mysql, nfs server...

 Licence